adap/flower/doc/source/quickstart_mxnet.rst

     DEVICE = [mx.gpu() if mx.test_utils.list_gpus() else mx.cpu()]

-We use MXNet to load MNIST, a popular image classification dataset of handrwritten digits for machine learning.
-The MXNet :code:`mx.test_utils.get_mnist()` downloads the training and test data.
+We use MXNet to load MNIST, a popular image classification dataset of handwritten digits for machine learning.
+The MXNet utility :code:`mx.test_utils.get_mnist()` downloads the training and test data.

 .. code-block:: python